ocaml/ocaml.org/data/tutorials/language/0lg_09_env.md

 # string_of_int;;
 - : int -> string = <fun>
 ```
+For the function `string_of_int`:
-The `string_of_int` function's *domain* is `int`, and it's the type of input data.
-The function's *codomain* is `string`, its output data.
+- Its *domain* is `int`, and it's the type of input data.
+- The *codomain* is `string`, its output data.

 In other words, the *domain* is left of the `->` and the *codomain* is on the right.
 These terms help avoid saying the "type at the right" or "type at the left" of a function's type arrow.

 Some functions either take input data outside of their domain or produce data outside of their codomain.
 These out-of-signature data are called effects, or side effects.
 Input and output (I/O) are the most common forms of effects.
 Input is out-of-domain data and output is out-of-codomain data.
 However, the result of functions returning random numbers (such as `Random.bits` does) or the current time (such as `Unix.time` does) is influenced by external factors, which is also called an effect.
 The external factor is out-of-domain input.
 Similarly, any observable phenomena triggered by the computation of a function is out-of-codomain output.